Let me share with you my favourite blackberry and vanilla jam recipe.

 Cover your arms and legs unless you want some nice scratches.

-Try not to pick from the sides of busy roads – heavy metals can get in to them, which isn’t too pleasant.
+Try not to pick from the sides of busy roads – heavy metals can get into them, which isn’t what you want.

 Don’t pick from ground level – they may be covered in dog wee.

 Don’t pick too high – keep those ones for the birds.